-Printed in and posted at The San Diego Jewish Journal January 2020
+Printed and posted at the San Diego Jewish Journal 12/19

 Language is a living, breathing thing.
-It evolves to encompass new inventions, conceptions and thinking.
+It evolves to encompass new inventions, concepts and thinking.
 And how we talk about gender has certainly been evolving.
-So, before we start exploring the exciting new season coming up at Diversionary Theatre, the nation’s third oldest continuously producing LGBTQ theater, let’s lay down a little lexical groundwork, so we’re all on the same page.
+So, before we start exploring the exciting new season coming up at Diversionary Theatre, the nation’s third oldest continuously producing LGBTQ theater, let’s lay down a few definitions, so we’re all on the same page.

 It’s all about gender identity and gender diversity.

-People are assigned a gender at birth (“It’s a girl!”) but that doesn’t necessarily become the gender they identify with.
-When they do, that’s their cisgender.
-When they don’t, there’s a range of alternatives.
+People are assigned a gender at birth (“It’s a girl”!) but that doesn’t necessarily become the gender they identify with.
+When you do, that’s your cisgender.
+When you don’t, there’s a range of alternatives.

 ‘Gender non-conforming’ or ‘non-binary’ or ‘genderqueer’ are umbrella terms people use when their gender doesn’t fit squarely into male or female categories.
 This can include those who feel their gender is a mix of both, changes often, is something totally separate, or they have no strong sense of a gender at all.

 ‘Transgender’ or ‘gender diverse’ (trans for short) includes people who don’t exclusively identify as the gender they were assigned at birth.